jillnogold/tutorials/README.md

 Start out by running the getting-started tutorial to familiarize yourself with the platform and experience firsthand some of its main capabilities.

 <a href="https://docs.mlrun.org/en/stable/tutorials/01-mlrun-basics.html"><img src="./assets/images/view-tutorial-button.png" alt="View tutorial"/></a>

-You can also view the tutorial on [GitHub](https://docs.mlrun.org/en/latest/tutorials/01-mlrun-basics.html).

 <a id="demos"></a>